sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

 # Setting up a language server with nvim-lspconfig and Perl in Neovim 0.6.1 in well under 5 minutes (if you're lucky)
 **PREFACE**: I knew next to nothing about language servers or using them with neovim until recently.
-It took many hours of fiddling and experimenting to get somethings of a clue.
+It took many hours of fiddling and experimenting to get something of a clue.
 But it turns out to be surprisingly easy to set up a Perl language server with neovim.
 This tutorial is the tutorial I wish I existed when I started and should spare you some confustion and frustration.
 Good luck!

 **CAUTION:** This tutorial is sprinkled with expletives and some uninformed opinions just to spice things up a little.
 If you're humorless or don't appreciate my sense of humor, go [RTFM](#rtfm) instead.